Avg. Base Salary (USD)

-Job Description for Public Works Director
+The average salary for a Public Works Director is $71,611

 Public works directors manage public works services for a specific area (such as a city), which may include waste management, water services, traffic control and building management.
 This job is a civil service position within the government, typically at the local level.
 Public works directors work alongside - and manage - other city and county employees, such as administrative staff and staff working directly with public services such as waste collection technicians and water treatment …Read more

 - Manage, supervise and administer public works operations and maintenance including all or some of the following: streets, buildings and grounds, vehicles, parks, cemeteries, electric, water, irrigation and sewer.